sukus21/numskull/LANGUAGE.md

  `<lefthand> <operation> [righthand] [bracket]`

- Both lefthand and righthand are numbers, but righthand isn't required for all operations, and brackets are only a necessity for the comparison operator.
-Below are examples of instructions:
+ Both lefthand and righthand are numbers, but righthand isn't required for all operations.
+Brackets are only a necessity for the comparison operations.
+Below are a few examples of some instructions:
  ```
  Assign a value:             10 = 60
  Decrement a value:          -5++